AAM77/100DaysOfCode-coding-practice/log.md

 - Have to work on a project that uses Rails & JS, so spent most of my time today reviewing Rails & its asset pipeline.

 **Thoughts:**
 None.
 I don't want to think.
 I just want to get things done. //

 **Link(s) to Work:**
 https://github.com/AAM77/100-days-of-code/tree/master/round%201%20code/r1d25_files

+### Day 26: March 3, 2019
+**Today's Progress**:
+- Coding challenges/study group
+- Added more methods for the Black Jack game, but spent most of these two days:
+- (1) watching Rails & JS videos.
+- (2) reviewing/playing with jquery

+**Thoughts:**
+Just focused on getting stuff done.

+**Link(s) to Work:**
+Check my GitHub Commit History
+Some work is Private

+### Day 27: March 4, 2019
+**Today's Progress**:
+- Added more methods for the Black Jack game, but spent most of these two days:
+- (1) watching Rails & JS videos.
+- (2) reviewing/playing with jquery

+**Thoughts:**
+Just focused on getting stuff done.

+**Link(s) to Work:**
+Check my GitHub Commit History
+Some work is Private

+### Day 28: March 5, 2019
+**Today's Progress**:
+- Worked on the Black Jack game (Python) for a little over an hour
+- Practiced coding in AJAX & Rails for most of the day
+- Tested out different gems for working with APIs
+- Played around with some errors.
+Beat them at their own game.

+**Thoughts:**
+Just focused on getting stuff done.

+**Link(s) to Work:**
+Check my GitHub Commit History
+Some work is Private

+### Day 29: March 6, 2019
+**Today's Progress**:
+- Checked if the new methods play nice in the Python Black Jack Game
+- Played with tuple & dictionary methods in an attempt to implement a feature

+- Focused mostly on Rails & AJAX: learning to build APIs

+**Thoughts:**
+Just focused on getting stuff done.

+**Link(s) to Work:**
+Check my GitHub Commit History
+Some work is Private

+### Day 30: March 7, 2019
+**Today's Progress**:
+- zZz-ed last night before tweeting

+- Checked if the new methods play nice in the Python Black Jack Game
+- Played with tuple & dictionary methods in an attempt to implement a feature

+- Focused mostly on Rails & AJAX: learning to build APIs

+**Thoughts:**
+Just focused on getting stuff done.

+**Link(s) to Work:**
+Check my GitHub Commit History
+Some work is Private